opensearch-project/documentation-website/_security/configuration/best-practices.md

 2. Automation: securityadmin.sh enables automation of security configuration tasks, making it easier to deploy and manage security settings across multiple nodes or clusters.
 3. Version Control: Security configurations managed through securityadmin.sh can be version-controlled using standard version control systems like Git.
 This facilitates tracking changes, auditing, and reverting to previous configurations if necessary.

-To prevent any configuration overrides, it is important to note that configuration changes made through the OpenSearch Dashboards UI or using the OpenSearch API provide a convenient way to modify security configurations.
-To ensure updates made in this way are maintained through the securityadmin.sh tool, a backup of configuration should first be made to ensure all configuration are captured prior to uploading the modified configuration using securityadmin.sh
+To prevent configuration overrides, it's important to note that changes made through the OpenSearch Dashboards UI or using the OpenSearch API provide a convenient way to modify security settings.
+To ensure these updates are preserved when using the `securityadmin.sh` tool, first create a backup of the current configuration.
+This ensures all configurations are captured before uploading the modified configuration with `securityadmin.sh`.

 For more detailed information on using securityadmin.sh and managing security configurations in OpenSearch, refer to the following resources:
 - OpenSearch Security Documentation: [Applying changes to configuration files]({{site.url}}{{site.baseurl}}/security/configuration/security-admin/)